Waziup/arduino-wazicloud/README.md

 Arduino-WaziCloud
 =================

-This library allows you to communicate directly to WaziCloud from yor Arduino board.
+This library allows you to communicate directly to WaziCloud from your Arduino board.